Economic Impact of the Plant-based Products Industry

 OUTPUT

-According to data available from USDA’s BioPreferred® Program, the plant-based products industry contributes $470 billion in U.S. economic activity and provides over 4.6 million jobs with estimated annual salaries ranging from $38,000 to $113,000.
-For each biobased products industry job, 1.79 more jobs are supported in other sectors of the U.S. economy.
+According to data available from USDA’s BioPreferred® Program, the plant-based products industry contributes $489 billion in U.S. economic activity and provides nearly 4 million jobs.
+For each biobased products industry job, 1.4 more jobs are supported in other sectors of the U.S. economy.

 Revitalizing Rural America

-The plant-based products industry brings jobs to small communities and contributes to quality-of-life improvements—both economically and environmentally.
-Biorefineries and industry facilities are frequently located near agricultural feedstocks in rural America, creating a need for everything from tradespersons to chemists and engineers.
+The plant-based products industry brings jobs to small communities and contributes to economic and environmental quality-of-life improvements.
+Biorefineries and other industry facilities are frequently located near agricultural feedstocks in rural America, creating a need for everything from tradespersons to chemists and engineers.
+And, the growing ag bioeconomy offers new and expanding market options for farmers.

-PBPC member Green Dot Bioplastics is proving how an emphasis on bioeconomic development can benefit communities, help us to ensure a sustainable future, and place America on the leading edge of plant-based products innovation and manufacturing.
-Check out our Green Dot Bioplastics feature to learn more.
+PBPC member Green Dot Bioplastics is proving how an emphasis on bioeconomic development can benefit communities, help us to ensure a sustainable future, and place America on the leading edge of plant-based product innovation and manufacturing.

 We can bring manufacturing back to rural America — creating jobs in research and development, chemistry, and engineering for areas that have suffered economically.
 Not only that, the industry is based on our nation’s existing competitive strength in sustainable agriculture — supporting farmers — while helping solve some of our greatest environmental challenges in plastic pollution and greenhouse gas emissions.